MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 The Surface Hub's shell is designed from the ground up to be large screen and touch optimized.
 It doesn't use the same shell as Windows 10 Enterprise.

-*Organization policies that this may affect:* <br> Settings related to controls in the Windows 10 Enterprise shell don't apply for Surface Hub.
+*Organization policies that this may affect:*

+- Settings related to controls in the Windows 10 Enterprise shell don't apply for Surface Hub.

 ### Lock screen and screensaver

 Surface Hub doesn't have a lock screen or a screen saver, but it has a similar feature called the welcome screen.
 The welcome screen shows scheduled meetings from the device account's calendar, and easy entry points to the Surface Hub's top apps - Skype for Business, Whiteboard, and Connect.

-*Organization policies that this may affect:* <br> Settings for lock screen, screen timeout, and screen saver don't apply for Surface Hub.
+*Organization policies that this may affect:*

+- Settings for lock screen, screen timeout, and screen saver don't apply for Surface Hub.

 ### User sign-in